custap80/instr/README.md

 ## Development
 To use this locally.
-It needs to run from host server, not to open HTML directly (otherwise it would cause CORS issue).
+I recommend to run your own server.
 - Clone this repo
 - On windows, simply run `simple-server.bat` and visit `localhost:8000` on the browser.